 Bloomsbury Therapy Centre

 Hello, my name is Dragana Savcic-Sanders.
 I am a Counselling Psychologist with 20 years of experience in the secondary and tertiary NHS psychological services.
-I have developed an expertise in working with adults presenting with a wide range of conditions presenting at the secondary and tertiary level of services.
-The range of presentation varies from anxiety-related disorders, depression, early childhood abuse/complex trauma, single trauma, eating disorders, coping with illness, personality disorder, anger; self esteem issues, inter-relational and intra-relational difficulty.
+During this time, I have developed an expertise in working with adults who seek help with a wide range of difficulties .
+I have worked with people coming to therapy for a number of reasons such as anxiety-related disorders, depression, early childhood abuse/complex trauma, PTSD resulting from various experiences, difficulty in relationships, eating disorders, coping with illness, personality disorder, anger; self esteem issues and many others.

 I am highly experienced in providing assessment and trauma-focused therapy for Post Traumatic Stress Disorder (PTSD) as well as providing consultancy, group work and psycho-educational programmes.
 I have a special clinical interest in the psychological impact of traumatic experiences including childhood sexual abuse as well as any abuse-related experiences, accidents, traumatic losses, complex bereavement, rape and political crime including torture.
 My varied expertise and experience allows me to tailor the best approach according to clients’ needs.

 I am further trained in Cognitive Analytic Therapy (CAT) and systemic therapy that helps with interpersonal difficulty - please see below for more information.
 I am currently coordinating the Complex PTSD team in the north London NHS Mental Health Trust.